awsteiner/o2scl/doc/o2scl/sphinx/min.rst

 Fixing Parameters
 -----------------

-The class \ref o2scl::mmin_fix_params provides a convenient way of fixing some of the parameters and minimizing over others, without requiring a the function interface to be rewritten.
-An example is given in the \ref ex_mmin_fix_sect example below.
+The class :ref:`mmin_fix_params <mmin_fix_params>` provides a
+convenient way of fixing some of the parameters and minimizing over others, without requiring a the function interface to be rewritten.
+An example is given in the :ref:`Minimizer fixing variables` example below.

 Multidimensional minimizer example
 ----------------------------------